nataly-milman/os-planner/README.md

 and specify the task's deadline and expected duration it will take to complete in milliseconds.

 ## Regarding pull requests
-Any pull requests to the library will be reviewed by all main authors of this library and the request will only be accepted if approved by all three.
+Any pull requests to the library will be reviewed by all main authors of this library and the request will only be accepted if approved unanimously by all of us.